mgr098/qgc-mavlink-converter/README.md

 The converter does not support conversion of item type "complexItem" because it does not have a MAVlink standard.
 This means that the converter can't convert qgc plans containing: geofence, rally points, parameters etc. There is a discussion about standardising file formats in [Issue #989](https://github.com/mavlink/mavlink/issues/989) and I've opened up an an issue to support the conversion in [Issue #10342](https://github.com/mavlink/qgroundcontrol/issues/10342#issuecomment-1182683176).

+It seems like GroundSDK flightplans also require a Mavlink WAYPOINT item in order to run.
+The converter will therefore give a warning if this is not included.
+However, TAKEOFF is not required.

 ## About 📝

 This project was created in order to upload QGC plans to the ANAFI AI drone.
 It also contains a script that uploads and starts an AirSDK mission on a Parrot drone using a mavlink file.
 Read the [documentation](./src/README.md) on how to to run both scripts.

+If you want to learn how to use Mavlink Flightplans on a real mission, check out the [ANAFI Ai Survival Kit](https://github.com/mgr098/anafi-ai-survival-kit).
+This project contains scripts and guides that can help you when you're testing in the field.